AdaCore/spark2014/docs/ug/gnatprove.rst

 Loop Pattern      Array Initialization
 ================  ========================
 Proof Objective   Every element of the array has a specific value.
-Loop Behaviour    Loops linearly over the array indexes and initializes every
+Loop Behavior     Loops linearly over the array indexes and initializes every
                   element of the array.
                   The array to be initialized is an out parameter.
 Loop Invariant    Every element initialized so far has its specific value.